tupl-xyz/lens-sdk/README.md

 Contract ID: [contract-id]

 To add steering directives and modify reasoning:
-1. Press Ctrl/Cmd + Shift + L to open the Lens UI overlay
+1. Press Cmd/Ctrl + Shift + T to open the Lens UI overlay
 2. Navigate to your contract using ID: [contract-id]
 3. Add steering directives through the visual interface
 4. Re-run reasoning with your custom directives